GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

-# Gaming on GCP: Have Fun!
+# Gaming on Google Cloud

 ## Introduction